 NBA Sixth Man of the Year Sleepers

-Rookie of the Year seems out of the question for Mathurin thanks to the dominant play of Paolo Banchero, but perhaps the Sixth Man of the Year award is in his future instead?
+Rookie of the Year seems like a tough get for Mathurin, thanks to the dominant play of Paolo Banchero, but perhaps the Sixth Man of the Year Award is in his future instead?

-The 20-year-old has looked terrific off the bench for this Pacers squad, averaging 19.4 points, 3.7 rebounds, and 2.4 assists per game while sinking 40.3% of his attempts from beyond the arc.
+The 20-year-old has looked terrific off the bench for this Pacers squad, averaging 17.2 points, 4 rebounds, and 1.4 assists in just 28.1 minutes per game.
 He’s absolutely fearless and immensely talented for his age.